PS5Dev/PS5SDK/README.md

 ## Dependencies

 - CMake (version >= 3.20)
+- Ninja
 - Clang/lld

 ## Build system

-This SDK utilizes cmake for it's build system.
+This SDK utilizes cmake and ninja for it's build system.
 The toolchain file can be found at [cmake/toolchain-ps5.cmake](./cmake/toolchain-ps5.cmake).
 If you wish to build a project outside the source tree, ensure to set the `PS5SDK` environment variable to the root path of this repository.

 The root [CMakeLists.txt](./CMakeLists.txt) builds the CRT in `/crt` and `/examples` projects.
 Each example project has it's own build files, which can be referenced or copied to use in your own projects.